onelogin/onelogin-python-aws-assume-role/README.md

 You can also make it interactive, with the `-x` or `--interactive`option, and at the end of the iteration, you will be asked if want to generate new credentials for a new user or a new role.

+The selection of the AWS account and Role can be also be done with the --aws-account-id and --aws-role-name parameters.

 For more info execute:

 ```sh